2015 HSC Rules and Procedures guide

-(ii) HSC performances and practical examinations, as well as works submitted for examination, should be consistent with general community standards.
+- HSC performances and practical examinations, as well as works submitted for examination, should be consistent with general community standards.
 Such works should be developed in a manner that takes into account the values and culture of the school and its community.
-More information can be found in the HSC Exams section of the Board's website.
+More information can be found in the HSC section of the BOSTES website.

-(iii) You should refer to the assessment and examination materials for each course you are studying for specifications and other requirements relating to performances and submitted works.
+- You should refer to the assessment and reporting materials for each course you are studying for specifications and other requirements relating to performances and submitted works.
 Performances and works that do not comply with the requirements may be penalised.

-(vii) All submitted works (other than those submitted electronically) will be returned after marking.
-Some works will be retained until the following year.
-While every care will be taken with them, the Board accepts no responsibility for loss or damage to such works.
+- Submitted works in Visual Arts, Textiles and Design, and Drama will be returned after marking.
+While every care will be taken with them, the BOSTES accepts no responsibility for loss or damage.
 It is your responsibility to arrange any insurance.
-Teachers will advise you about the packing of submitted works.

-(ix) The Languages oral examinations and the practical examinations for Music, Dance and Drama are held earlier than the written examinations and may be held at different locations.
-Advice about this will be sent to your school and will be available on Students Online.
+- The Languages oral examinations and the performance examinations in Music, Dance and Drama may be held in different locations.
+This information will also be sent to your school and will be available on Students Online.